Group knowledge and individual introspection: Knowledge operators and possibility relations

 The left $n$-ary trace is a generalization of the left trace.
-To the best of my knowledge, this is the first paper where the left $n$-ary trace is introduced.
+To the best of our knowledge, this is the first paper to introduce the left $n$-ary trace.
 For a given $n$-tuple $\mathbf{P} = (P_1, \dots, P_n)$ of relations in $\mathcal{P}$, the \textit{left $n$-ary trace} of $\mathbf{P}$ is the binary relation $T_{\mathbf{P}}$ constructed as follows:

 The left $n$-ary trace $T_{\mathbf{P}}$ is reflexive and transitive.
 Clearly, $n=1$ and $T_\mathbf{P} = T_P$ when $\mathbf{P} = (P)$.
 The symmetric part of $T_{\mathbf{P}}$ is denoted $E_{\mathbf{P}}$ and defined in the obvious way: